 If you're going to a game during the 2021 season, make sure to know the guidelines and protocols in advance.

 From 4:10-4:20 p.m. on the Friday of a game weekend, the Notre Dame Band trumpet section plays in front of the Main Building (with the Golden Dome on top).
 Typically held inside the Main Building, this tradition will be in front this year.

 Pep rallies the night before home games are a longstanding tradition.
-Head coach Brian Kelly leads the team to the stage in front of students and fans to get everyone fired up before the game.
-Pep rally locations tend to vary, so it's best to check out the details before attending.
-Locations for 2021 haven't been released yet.
+Head coach Marcus Freeman leads the team to the stage in front of students and fans to get everyone fired up before the game.

 Midnight Drummers Circle